it-dept-cis/Essential-Guide-to-Election-Security/docs/source/whats_changed.rst

 In early 2018, :term:`CIS`, with significant contributions from the election community, published its Handbook for Election Infrastructure Security, a guide to assist election offices in defending their IT systems from cybersecurity threat actors.
 It consisted of 88 best practices to mitigate risk across all types of election equipment.

-CIS received positive feedback from the election community on the Handbook's value.
+The EI-ISAC received positive feedback from the election community on the Handbook's value.
 In the four years since then, several significant changes have occurred:

 #.
 The CIS Controls, on which many of the 88 best practices are based, underwent a major revision.
 #.
 The Election Infrastructure Information Sharing and Analysis Center (:term:`EI-ISAC`) has greatly increased the number of freely available tools and services for election offices across the country.
 #.
-Since releasing the Handbook, CIS has developed a series of `best practice guides <https://www.cisecurity.org/elections>`_ and other information.
+Since releasing the Handbook, the EI-ISAC has developed a series of `best practice guides <https://www.cisecurity.org/elections>`_ and other information.
 Other organizations have also contributed to the body of knowledge for security election infrastructure and related activities, including:

     #.
 A wide array of guidance and tools available from the `Cybersecurity and Infrastructure Security Agency <https://www.cisa.gov/election-security>`_ (:term:`CISA`) and other government agencies; and
     #.
 A body of work for other academic and nonprofit organizations such as the Global Cyber Alliance, Harvard University’s Belfer Center, the Brennan Center for Justice, and others.